hlmtre/pybot/README.md

 As that user, `./bot.py.`

-This project uses [smiley's steamapi](https://github.com/smiley/steamapi) for its steam integration.
+This project uses [smiley's steamapi](https://github.com/smiley/steamapi) for its steam integration, and [PRAW (python reddit API wrapper)](https://praw.readthedocs.org/en/latest/) for the redditinfo module.